-Hortatio– “From Siberia I presume…that might possibly explain your bizarre ignorance.”
+Horatio– “From Siberia, I presume…that might possibly explain your bizarre ignorance.”

 Once again, Horatio follows Ann outside, as she tries to leave.

-Hortatio– “I have other African heads, small pickled ones in my apartment.
-Do drop in anytime you care to meet some unsuccessful politicians.”
+Horatio– “I have other African heads, small pickled ones in my apartment.
+Do drop in any time you care to meet some unsuccessful politicians.”

 Ann– “Thank you, that would be lovely, now I really must go…”

-A herd of disenchanted mothers picking up the youngest little ones in hats and coats who are going home early, are sitting and waiting at first, gossiping, putting on their make up and complaining about missing socks and disorganized teachers.
+A herd of disenchanted mothers picking up the youngest little ones in hats and coats who are going home early is sitting and waiting at first, gossiping, putting on their makeup, and complaining about missing socks and disorganized teachers.